ExtendRealityLtd/Tilia.SDK.SteamVR.Unity/Documentation/API/Input/SteamVRBehaviourBooleanAction.md

 #### OnBeforeLinkedBooleanBehaviourChange()

-Called before Tilia.SDK.SteamVR.Input.SteamVRBehaviourBooleanAction.LinkedBooleanBehaviour has been changed.
+Called before [LinkedBooleanBehaviour] has been changed.

 ##### Declaration